javierromanm/responsive-with-less/README.md

-In the console, in the styles directory, compile styles.less file into styles.css file: lessc styles.less styles.css styles.css file will be created with all the necessary classes for responsive design with the number of grids you decided in variable @g
+In the console, in the styles directory, compile styles.less file into styles.css file: lessc styles.less styles.css styles.css file will be created with all necessary classes for responsive design with the number of grids you decided in variable @g